 Professor and Former Chair, Women and Gender Studies

 Kasturi Ray’s Ph.D. training is in Modern Media and Cultural Studies (Brown University, 2004).
 Her most recent publication is Spent Behind the Wheel (U of Minnesota).
 Since 2006, she has been teaching courses such as Feminist Pedagogies and Muslim Feminisms in Women and Gender Studies.
 She is particularly interested in exploring how trauma-informed pedagogies might help intervene in inequity gaps in student reading.
-She looks forward to collaborating with other CEETL members, including faculty directors and instructional designers, as well as those in its partner unit, Academic Technology.
+In collaboration with other CEETL members, including faculty directors and instructional designers, Kasturi supported the SFSU GWAR community and launched an Abolitionist Teaching and Learning Community during her Directorship.

 Dr. Kira Donnell